 This super-quirky and cool wine bar is in the Jewish Ghetto right near the famous Fontana della Tartarughe in Piazza Mattei.
 This is also how it got its name, which is a combination of “Bar” and Tartarugha, the Italian word for “turtle.”

 The atmosphere is perfect for groups of friends or couples.
 Lots of different couches, chairs, and musical instruments make for an interesting evening!

 € | Family owned | Delicious

-Any Roman ( or Italian for that matter) when asked, will tell you that their local gelateria is the best in the city.
-While I don’t have only one favorite, Gelateria Corona is definitely in the top 5.
-This 2nd generation, family owned gelateria has been making sweet gelato for years and quite frankly it’s delicious.
+Any Roman (or Italian for that matter) when asked, will tell you that their local gelateria is the best in the city.
+While I don’t have only one favorite, Gelateria Corona is definitely in the top five.

 Address: Largo Arenula, 27